People often ask me, “how much do Skillshare teachers earn”?

 This post was most recently updated on May 16th, 2019

 This is a review of Skillshare’s affiliate program for non-teachers, and referral program for teachers.
 For a review of Skillshare as a platform, and how good it is for teachers and students, please see here.

-The last time I checked, Skillshare teachers cannot be affiliates, so can’t promote other teachers’ classes.
+The last time I checked, Skillshare teachers cannot be affiliates, so someone couldn’t teach and use the tracking analytics of Impact Radius to promote other teachers.
 It’s important to decide whether you’d like to be an affiliate or a teacher because you can’t be both.
 Let’s see how the two programs differ…